SDC-Fall-2023/.github/profile/README.md

 # SDC-Projects Fall 2023
 Welcome to SDC Projects Fall 2023!
 Everything you need for working through Software Development Club Projects is right here in this repository!
+If you have not been added to this organization, please contact one or both of the VPs of Engineering at abbharadwaj@wisc.edu or lcanderson4@wisc.edu.

 ### If you have not applied to be a part of the projects and are interested in doing so this semester, please [apply here](https://forms.gle/SjSmhZEZ3N18EkeZ9)!
 This form is due **Sunday 10/01, 11:59 p.m.** Forms submitted after this date may be considered if you reach out to a VP of Engineering.